Shelby, North Carolina: Community

 Shelby's community of art, music, and government all take place in Uptown Shelby historic district.
 Uptown Shelby is home to a large square, local businesses, and a variety of restaurants surrounding The Courthouse Square.
-Re-branded as “uptown” in the 70s in order to bring town-people back off the highway and away from the mall, this area has been named a "Main Street" by the National Trust for Historic Preservation.
+Re-branded as "uptown" in the 70s to bring town-people back off the highway and away from the mall, this area has been named a "Main Street" by the National Trust for Historic Preservation.